lukesterlee/workshop-json-picasso-adapter/README.md

 Instruction to Google Hangout :

-how the class will go, how to use chat, microphone, screen share, questions...
+how the class will go, pomodoro technique, how to use chat, microphone, screen share, questions...

 #### 1. Objectives (5 mins)